ROCm/amd_matrix_instruction_calculator/README.md

         * Bit 46 is OPSEL_HI bit 2
         * Bit 28 is OPSEL_HI bit 1
         * Bit 27 is OPSEL_HI bit 0
-    * Unused by WMMA instructions.
+    * Unused by WMMA and SWMMAC instructions in RDNA 3 and RDNA 4.
 Set to 0.
 * NEG
     * Bits 31:29
     * Controls the values sent into the matrix multiplication units from the lower halves of each input register.
     * Bit 29:
         * For floating-point WMMA instructions, setting this to 1 will negate the values of the A\[\] matrix which are read from bits 0-15 of Vsrc0
+            * This input modifier is not supported by 8-bit floating point operations in the RDNA 4 architecture
         * For integer WMMA instructions, this will indicate whether the integer type in A\[\] is signed or unsigned (0 = unsigned, 1 = signed)
     * Bit 30:
         * For floating-point WMMA instructions, setting this to 1 will negate the values of the B\[\] matrix which are read from bits 0-15 of Vsrc1
+            * This input modifier is not supported by 8-bit floating point operations in the RDNA 4 architecture
         * For integer WMMA instructions, this will indicate whether the integer type in B\[\] is signed or unsigned (0 = unsigned, 1 = signed)
     * Bit 31:
         * For floating-point WMMA instructions, setting this to 1 will negate the values of the C\[\] matrix, which are read from Vsrc2
+            * This input modifier is not supported by 8-bit floating point operations in the RDNA 4 architecture
         * For integer WMMA instructions, this bit must be zero
     * Described in detail in the section: [Example of Using the NEG Modifier to Negate Input Matrices](#example-of-using-the-neg-modifier-to-negate-input-matrices)
 * Vdst